cheng-alvin/legacy/README.txt

 This is the legacy Chill&chat app, this app is no longer maintained and will be used for artifact storage only.
 If you are going to run this app, please fill out the env files and then run.
-It's been a pleasure to maintain and develop this app.